Kiwxpro/Macsploit-Crack/README.md

 )

-Also there may be some errors but ingore you should see macsploit in application folder or launchpad you will need to reinstall every 7 days to keep the crack working might get patched soon dont know.
+Also there may be some errors but ingore you should see macsploit in application folder or launchpad you will need to reinstall every 7 days to keep the crack working might get patched soon dont know.also manually install roblox